hemicharly/graphql-gateway-rest-api/README.md

 The project is structured in the following syntax (root is the root directory of your project):
   - `root/build` is the build folder when you execute `yarn build`.
 See script section below.

-  - `root/config` is the config folder for most applications.
-Database, for example.

   - `root/coverage` is the "tests report" folder when you execute `yarn test`.
 See script section below.

   - `root/coverage/Icov-report/index.html` is the web application for tests report.

   - `root/logs` is the rotative logs folder.

-  - `root/migrations` is the migrations folder.

   - `root/src` is the source folder of your project.